sourcegraph/sourcegraph-public-snapshot/doc/cody/autocomplete.md

 <br />

 > NOTE: Cody autocomplete currently only work with Anthropic's Claude Instant model.
 Support for other models will be coming later.

+## Accessing autocomplete logs

+VS Code logs can be accessed in the _Outputs_ view.
+To do this:

+1. Make sure to have [autocomplete enabled](#enabling-autocomplete)
+1. Enable Cody logs in verbose mode.
+  - Go to the Cody Extension Settings and enable: `Cody › Debug: Enable` and `Cody › Debug: Verbose`
+1. Restart or reload VS Code
+1. You can now see the logs in the outputs view
+  - Open the view via the menu bar: `View > Output`
+  - Select Cody AI by Sourcegraph in the dropdown list